Good Times (Finger Eleven song)

 "Good Times" is a song by Canadian hard rock band Finger Eleven, released in April 2003 as the lead single from their eponymous album.
 It is more upbeat than their previous singles.
-Vocals transition to falsetto during the chorus.

 Music video

 The "Good Times" music video features the band playing at the Ice Hotel in Quebec.
 Beyond Canada, it aired on MTV2.

 Video games

 "Good Times" plays in the video games SSX 3 and 1080° Avalanche.